Thamankaduwa Divisional Secretariat

+Demography-Religion

 Geography

 Thamankaduwa DS division is 46878.6 km2 in extent, with 55 Grama Niladhari divisions, 117 villages, and a population of 94,254.

 It is bounded on the North by Lankapura Divisional Secretariat and Hingurakgoda Divisional Secretariat divisions, to the East by Dimbulagala Divisional Secretariat and Welikanda Divisional Secretariat divisions, on the South by the Matale District and on the West by Elahera Divisional Secretariat and Hingurakgoda Divisional Secretariat divisions.